Alabaster CityFest FAQ

 Q: Are restrooms available?

 A: Yes.
 Portable restrooms are provided on-site.
+There are rows of porta-potties on each side of the field.

 Q: Will there be security or medical personnel on-site?

 A: Absolutely!
-The Alabaster Police Department will have several officers on duty for the event as well as the Alabaster Fire Department for any emergency.
+The Alabaster Police Department will have several officers on duty for the event as well as the Alabaster Fire Department for any medical emergency.

-Q: Will may bag be searched?
+Q: Will my bag be searched?

 A: The Alabaster Police Department may do random bag searches at various entrance points.